TUMFTM/LOTUS/README.md

-# HDVSim - Truck 2030 Longitudinal Dynamics Simulation
+# LOTUS - Long-Haul Truck Simulation

-Stand Alone Version of the longitudinal dynamics, weight and cost model of the Truck2030 project.
+Stand Alone Version of the longitudinal dynamics, weight and cost model of the Truck2030 project (formerly named HDVSim).
-Please also see the project homepage [Truck2030](https://www.truck2030.tum.de/home/) and our [researchgate profile](https://www.researchgate.net/project/Truck2030) to find more information about us and our work.
+Please also see the project homepage [Truck2030](https://www.mw.tum.de/en/ftm/main-research/vehicle-concepts/truck-2030-bavarian-cooperation-for-transport-efficiency/) and our [researchgate profile](https://www.researchgate.net/project/Truck2030) to find more information about us and our work.

 ## Steps for running the simulation